yochannah/clojure-bootcamp/activities/re-frame-and-reagent.md

 ## re-frame has an in-browser-memory database that knows everything.

 This is known as [App DB](https://github.com/Day8/re-frame/blob/master/docs/ApplicationState.md).
-It's basically just a giant map, like the maps we covered [last chapter](intro-to-clojure.md#map)).
+It's basically just a giant map, like the maps we covered [last chapter](intro-to-clojure.md#map).

 What's neat about Re-frame, though, is that when you access properties from the app-db using **subscriptions**, your page will automatically be updated if app db changes.
-Reading the results of a description is also known as _dereferencing_ the subscription.
+Reading the results of a subscription is also known as _dereferencing_ the subscription.

 When something happens, you can also dispatch **events** - e.g. if a user clicks on a button, you might dispatch a page navigation event.